mchlvl/starlette-zipkin/README.md

 - `get_root_span` - returns the span instance corresponding to current request
 - `get_tracer` - returns the tracer instance corresponding to current request
+- `trace` - create span in the trace

 ```
 import json